albar965/littlenavmap-manual/src/en/INTRO.rst

 actions like ``File`` -> ``New Flight Plan`` or ``Aircraft`` -> ``Open Aircraft Performance ...`` to avoid confusion for new users.
-This behavior can be disabled in the options dialog on tab ``User Interface`` by unchecking the option ``Raise related windows on actions``.
+This behavior can be disabled in the options dialog on tab ``User Interface`` by disabling the option ``Raise related windows on actions``.

 Copy and Paste
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Almost all dialogs, text labels and all information windows in *Little Navmap* allow copy and paste.
+Almost all dialogs, text labels and all information windows in *Little Navmap* allow to copy and paste the formatted text to the clipboard.

 You can select the text using the mouse and then either use ``Ctrl+C`` or the context menu to copy it to the clipboard.
-The information, fuel report and simulator aircraft windows even support copying of formatted text including the icons.

 The table views for the flight plan or airport/navaid search results allow copying of the results in CSV format to the clipboard which can be